chrisruffalo/gudgeon/docs/ROADMAP.md

   * **Done:** Local instance metrics storage
   * Exporting to Prometheus and InfluxDB (followed by others as desired)
 * Query Log
-  * Reverse name lookups for clients (possibly netbios names or other names if possible for things not in DNS infrastructure)
+  * **Done:** Reverse name lookups for clients (possibly netbios names or other names if possible for things not in DNS infrastructure)
+  * **Done:** Zeroconf/mDNS/Avahi/Bonjour compatible lookups for reverse name finding
 * Web UI
   * Searchable query log
   * Metrics graph widgets